I’m not exaggerating when I say that these quick-pickled red onions are the best!

 Instructions

-- Thinly slice the red onion and garlic, and add to a large glass mason jar.
-You can also use a mandoline to help get even-sized onion slices.
+- Thinly slice the red onion and garlic, and add to a large jar.Â

-- In a simmer pot, pour in the vinegar, water, olive oil, honey, kosher salt, oregano, and black pepper.
-Place on the stove, and heat on medium-high heat until the mixture starts to froth and foam.
+- In a simmer pot, pour in the vinegar, water, honey, kosher salt, oregano, and black pepper.
+Place on the stove, and heat on medium-high heat until the mixture starts to foam.
 Pour the pickled solution over the jar of onions and garlic and stir around as much as you can to distribute the brine solution.
-Screw the jar lid on tight.
+Make sure the onions are fully submerged in the brine — you could add a glass weight on top if needed.
+Screw the jar lid on tight.Â

 Why the oil?